thetrackavl/dedi-management/UI-notes.md

   - chat endpoint
   - driver name in body
 - put on track/leave-exit
+  - check if session is race
+    - if race, pop confirmation modal before removing anyone
   - iterate driver names
   - map to pod id
   - map to ip address